 According to Lisa Lewis, Ph.D., RN, a Nursing Professor at the University of Pennsylvania Nursing School, not taking your high blood pressure medication puts you at risk for heart disease, stroke, heart attack and even death.

 Hypertension also known as high blood pressure is the silent killer.
 Uncontrolled high blood pressure can damage your kidneys and cause a stroke.
-Also, it can put you at risk of having a heart attack.

-If you are feeling sad, depressed or suicidal schedule an appointment with a psychiatrist or mental health department immediately.
+If you are feeling depressed or suicidal schedule an appointment with a psychiatrist or mental health department immediately.

 ©Yvette Collins, Pharm.D.
 All Rights Reserved.
 No part of this article may be reproduced without prior permission from the author.
 Partial reposting is permitted with a link back to the original article.